isomerpages/csc-knowledge/_ethos-issue-27/Strategising AI at the National Level.md

-<p>Alongside the use of AI to enable socio-economic development, there is also a growing interest in using AI to tackle <b>societal, developmental, and environmental challenges.</b> The innovative use of AI promises to help advance Sustainable Development Goals:17 from using cognitive digital technologies to improve diagnostic capabilities in health, to improving financial inclusion for women, to enhancing disaster response with more accurate forecasting and real-time date analysis, among many other applications.</p>
+<p>Alongside the use of AI to enable socio-economic development, there is also a growing interest in using AI to tackle <b>societal, developmental, and environmental challenges.</b> The innovative use of AI promises to help advance Sustainable Development Goals:<sup><a href="#notestop">17</a></sup> from using cognitive digital technologies to improve diagnostic capabilities in health, to improving financial inclusion for women, to enhancing disaster response with more accurate forecasting and real-time date analysis, among many other applications.</p>

 <p>The adoption of <b>AI in the public sector</b> to improve service delivery for citizens, deliver greater public value and promote societal inclusion is high on the agenda of some governments.
 For example: </p>